 This Italian American version of Pasta e Fagioli is rustic and comforting in the best possible way!
 It’s perfect for chilly Autumn evenings!

 But back to that American chain restaurants thing.
 You see, Pasta e Fagioli is a quintessential peasant food.
 Italian in origin, this recipe originally began as its translation – ‘pasta and beans.’
 It was a rustic soup made from cheap and plentiful ingredients.
-Then Olive Garden came along.
+Then Olive Garden pasta e fagioli came along.

 Now don’t get me wrong.
 I have no issues with Olive Garden.
 Their endless soup and salad (and occasionally endless pasta) is a fun way to mix up the normal routine.
-In fact, I have a copycat recipe for Olive Garden Breadsticks that I’ll be sharing sometime soon.
+In fact, I have a copycat recipe for Olive Garden Breadsticks that I absolutely love.
 But Olive Garden changed Pasta e Fagioli…and I would argue that it got changed in a

 good awesome way!